kojubivek/contacts_React/README.md

-#How to run the app
+# How to run the app

-#Clone the repository
+# Clone the repository
 $ git clone https://github.com/kojubivek/contacts_React.git

-#Move into the repository
+# Move into the repository
 $ cd contacts_React

-#Install Dependencies
+# Install Dependencies
-$npm install
+$ npm install

 # Start the development server
 $ npm start